April 2014 AUTHOR SPOTLIGHT

 (To view Author Spotlight archives, Click here)

-SPECIAL NOTE: This month, Debbie has agreed to give away a copy of her book, Journey of Hope, to one of my lucky newsletter subscribers.
+SPECIAL NOTE: This month, Sharon has agreed to give away a digital copy of her book, Pam, to one of my lucky newsletter subscribers.

 Check out my CONTEST page for details.